AnushaAshokReddy/trial.github.io/index.md

 | 5 | 1 | 18 |
 | 5 | 2 | 20 |

-The model reads the csv file with the following interface :
+The model uses CsvDataProvider to read the csv file as shown in the following interface :

 ```csharp
  api.UseCsvDataProvider(trainDataPath, ',', false);
 ```

-we should provide the meta data and label index for our csv file in the datadescriptor.
-Meta data is the declaration of columns in csv file and label index is the index number of feature based on which the prediction should be made.
+The module can be configured by using a DataDescriptor class.
+This class describes the columns (features and the label).
+Label index is the index number of feature based on which the prediction should be made.

 The following is the code snippet for the data descriptor :